 These tips can help you to take it to the next level, but ultimately, you don’t want to sell your home for too little and regret that decision later.

-Maybe you're buying elsewhere or maybe downsizing for retirement.
-Whatever your reason is, the faster the sale, the sooner you can move into your new home and eliminate some financial stress.
+Maybe you're buying elsewhere or downsizing for retirement.
+Whatever your reason is, the faster the sale, the sooner you can move into your new home and lower your financial stress.

 If you’re unsure where to get started, turn to a real estate agent in the area that’s known for an aggressive, get-it-done attitude.